wp-plugins/alo-easymail/readme.txt

 1. Upload `alo-easymail` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
 1. If you are **upgrading** an EasyMail previous version, be sure to **upload all files** and to **activate the plugin again**
-1. If you are upgrading from plugin version **1.x to 2.x**, make a backup of plugin db tables and [read this info](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/#faq-upgrade-2)

 = QUICK START =
 1. Go to `Appearance > Widget` to add subscription widget